sgmurphy/wordpress-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 **Compatibility**
 Conversios is compatible with the following major plugins:
 - Perfect Brands for WooCommerce for the Product Feed process
-- YITH WooCommerce Brands️ for Product Feed process
+- YITH WooCommerce Brandsï¸ for Product Feed process
 - WooCommerce Brands for Product Feed Process
 - YITH Multi-Currency Switcher for WooCommerce
 - YITH Custom Thank You Page for WooCommerce